 - Approval of Petitions at a Court Hearing

 Document Filing /Initial Petition

 Generally, all documents will need to be electronically filed.
 Lawyers usually file their papers online even though one can also make a personal visit to the courthouse, take a number and scan their documents before filing.

-Overall, the rule is that one needs to file online unless their case qualifies for an exception.
+The rule is that one must file online unless their case qualifies for an exception.
 The two exceptions accepted include:

 - If there is no original will, the original copy of the will has to be filed by being presented to the Court Clerk.
 Once this is done, the clerk will stamp a copy that will have to be attached to the probate petition

 - You have Letters Testamentary or Letters of Administration that have to be approved at the courthouse

 Original wills are usually presented at 601 N. Pecos, Las Vegas, similar to Letters of Administration or Letters Testamentary.

 Once an initial petition has been filed electronically, it will take between a few minutes and several days for the court to accept the petition and assign it a case number.

 The initial acceptance may be based on little details that may include whether the petition has been signed or if it has been scanned the right side up.